-This note has been updated to refer to the 2013 Reporting Protocol published by ISDA (see Examples of ISDA protocols).
+This note has been updated to refer to the 2013 ICE Brent Protocol published by ISDA (see Examples of ISDA protocols).

 An overview of the various ISDA documents used in derivatives transactions.
 The note also contains a link to its PLC US Finance counterpart.

 Derivatives (www.practicallaw.com/0-107-6094) are contracts whose financial value is derived by reference to an (underlying) asset, rate, index or instrument.
 They range from widely used products such as swaps (www.practicallaw.com/9-107-7353), futures (www.practicallaw.com/9-107-6631) and options (www.practicallaw.com/0-107-6937), to more exotic products such as credit default swaptions (www.practicallaw.com/9-375-9202).

 For more information on different types of derivatives and their uses, see: